 Shirataka Yana Park (Ayu Chaya), located in Shirataka Town, Yamagata Prefecture, has one of the largest permanent Yana grounds in the country, and is characterized by its large catch volume.

-In addition, Shirataka Yana Park, where Ayu Chaya is located, is located along National Route 287.Roadside station “Mogami River Ayutopia”It is a place that is easy to stop by.
+In addition, Shirataka Yana Park, where Ayu Chaya is located, is located along National Route 287, and is an easy place to stop by as the roadside station ``Mogami River Ayutopia''

 The tea house also has a restaurant where you can eat salt-grilled sweetfish, fried sweetfish, and sweetfish gozen, and it seems to be crowded with people on holidays.